Skip to Main Content

 Successful Vendor

-Any entity who is awarded a contract under this competitive solicitation.
+Any entity who is awarded a contract resulting from a solicitation.

 University or UNF